‘Greece: the cradle of Western civilization’

 ‘Athens: the birthplace of democracy’

 You must have heard these quotes and sayings sometime, somewhere, right?
 Well, that’s just the beginning.
 There are many useful inventions that have ancient Greek origins, and the best part is; they are still being used today.

 The Greeks did it first and better

-Today, some of the Greek inventions are being used in our daily lives, whereas others are used by the professionals in their respective fields – but, their findings in the area of astronomy, mathematics, and geography pioneered a number of fields of science.
+Today, some of the Greek inventions are being used in our daily lives, whereas others are used by the professionals in their respective fields.
+Their findings in the area of astronomy, mathematics, and geography pioneered a number of fields of science.
 It’s time to take a glance at them.

 4. Water Clock